darrylsosborne/amazon-fsx-workshop/fsx-for-windows/README.md

 ### Section 2: The Workshop

-Click on the links below to go to the FSx for Windows worshop steps.
+Click on the links below to go to the FSx for Windows workshop steps.
 You must first complete **Section 1: Prerequisites** above before moving on to the steps in**Section 2: The Workshop** below.

 | Step | The Workshop |
 | --- | :--- |